jandremarais/ImageRegistration/README.md

 # ImageRegistration
 Interview assignment for multimodal image registration applied to remote sensing data.
+See notebook for details.